 The Suthers School

-The Suthers School is an upcoming 11–18 free school situated in Newark.
-The school is scheduled to open in September 2017 with 90 students in Year 7.
-The school will then grow with an additional Year 7 intake every year until full.
+The Suthers School is a new 11–18 free school situated in Newark.
+The school opened in September 2017 an intake of Year 7 students and will then grow with an additional Year 7 intake every year until full.
 The school will initially be housed in temporary accommodation at Toot Hill School before moving to its permanent location in Fernwood, Newark.

 In 2014 the trust became educational partners at Nottingham University Academy of Science and Technology (NUAST).
 Sponsored by The University of Nottingham and the Djanogly Learning Trust, NUAST is a specialist 14–19 academy housed in a purpose-built facility opposite the Queen’s Medical Centre.
 The academy provides GCSE, A Level and BTEC qualifications in science, engineering and computing.